 I am a writer and researcher (aka “independent scholar”), retired from a long career as an editor and administrator for nonprofit organizations.
-You can find my name listed in the acknowledgments of many books by other writers, but Edward Hopper in Vermont is my first book as a sole author.
+You can find my name listed in the acknowledgments of many books by other writers, and I’ve published a number of articles (listed below), but Edward Hopper in Vermont is my first book as a sole author.
+I’m delighted that the book has received some terrific reviews (see the “Press” tab, above) and that it was named as a New England Society Book Awards Finalist in 2013.

 I have a bachelor’s degree from Barnard College in New York City, where I first learned to love fine art in general and Edward Hopper in particular.
 But with only a single course in art history, and graduate study in other areas, I can make no claim of expertise.
 What, then, led me to write about Hopper in Vermont?
 Two simple things: time and opportunity.